learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ![Fork Button](http://readme-pics.s3.amazonaws.com/fork_button.jpg)

-Clicking the Fork button on the page for this repo (or any other repo available on GitHub) will make a copy of the repo and store it in _your_ GitHub account, just the same as when you click the Fork button on a lab's Canvas page.
+Clicking the Fork button on the page for this repo (or any other repo available on GitHub) will make a copy of the repo and store it in _your_ GitHub account.
 Having your own copy gives you the ability to update its `main` (or `master`) branch without affecting the original repo.

 ## Conclusion